NGWPC/twod-fim-knowledge-base/system-decision-record/sdr.md

 # System Decision Records

-This repository implements **System Decision Records (SDR)** - an extension of ADR (Architectural Decision Records) designed for complex scientific and engineering systems.
+This repository implements **System Decision Records (SDR)** - an extension of ADR (Architecture Decision Records) designed for complex scientific and engineering systems.
 At its heart SDRs preserve *decision evolution and reasoning* not just the decision result.

 ---